Rescue operation underway for over 30 people in boat fire off Ventura County coast, officials say

 BREAKING NEWS: The Coast Guard has launched multiple rescue assets along with assets from local agencies to assist more than 30 people in distress on a 75ft boat near Santa Cruz Island.
 More details will be available later as this operation continues.— USCG Los Angeles (@USCGLosAngeles) September 2, 2019

-Coast Guard officials said a group of crew members were rescued, including one with minor injuries, as they worked to evacuate the remaining passengers.
+Coast Guard officials said a group of crew members were rescued, including one with a broken leg, as they worked to evacuate the remaining passengers.
 It's unknown exactly how many people were on board the vessel.

 Ventura County fire officials said they were working to assist the Coast Guard with a boat fire.